-Eggs are filled with amazing science and having a broad understanding of the science behind eggs will help your kids in the kitchen.
-Start with something simple–here are four kitchen science tips for your kids when hard-boiling an egg:
+Eggs are filled with amazing science and having a broad understanding of the science behind eggs will help your kids/grandkids in the kitchen.
+Here are some kitchen science tips when hard-boiling an egg:

 - Bring the water to a boil

 - Carefully lower the eggs into the boiling water

 - Set a timer and boil the eggs for 14 minutes, uncovered.

 - When the timer goes off, turn off the heat; remove the pot off the burner

 - Set the timer for 3 minutes allowing the eggs to “simmer” in the hot water